 Search, and thus SEO, is a timeless mission.
 We’re all on an ongoing mission to optimize and improve how and where our brands, content, expertise, products, and services are discovered and consumed.

-What’s next in 2019 and beyond?
-Google has stated that they’re still committed and focused to its mission of “organizing the world’s information and making it universally accessible and useful.”
+What’s next in the years to come?
+Google has stated that they’re still committed and focused on its mission of “organizing the world’s information and making it universally accessible and useful.”
 They are not shy about sharing their 3 big focus areas:

 - The shift from answers to journeys